ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 The probe is used by the application gateway to monitor the health of all resources in a backend pool.
 In this case, we're using the `/status-0123456789abcdef` path, which is the default health endpoint provided by API Management.

 The backend HTTP settings section, among other things, defines the port and protocol to use, the backend hostname and the associated health probe.

+It's important to note that the backend will use an SSL connection to communicate with API Management.
+However, it's currently not possible to use mTLS between the application gateway and a backend.
+Please refer to [the FAQ](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-faq#is-mutual-authentication-available-between-application-gateway-and-its-backend-pools) for more details.

 ##### Request routing rule